iorn121/BolinopsisMikado/README.md

 # Usage

 BolinopsisMikado [arguments]
+binary path: "~/go/bin/"

 The commands are:
 BolinopsisMikado lissajous [path] : When you type this command, a random lissajous gif image is generated and saved to the specified path.

-BolinopsisMikado img [filepath] : When you type this command, the image you specified will be displayed on your terminal window.
+BolinopsisMikado img2ascii [filepath] : When you type this command, the image converted into ASCII you specified will be displayed on your terminal window.
+Please set option "-d" if you want to display same image.

 Options: